 We transact commerce in several medical products market channels.
-We also transact commerce by licensing our proprietary medical software that functions by moving clinical and financial medical data through our proprietary medical information technology devices and networks.
-In addition, the Shasta Genstrip product requires initial regulatory approval by the USFDA as well as on-going USFDA approvals during the product life cycle.
+We also transact commerce by licensing our proprietary medical software that functions by moving confidential medical data through our proprietary medical information technology devices and networks.
+Our new Shasta Genstrip product required initial regulatory approval by the USFDA as well as on-going USFDA approvals during the product life cycle.
 Further, Shasta Genstrip required medical patient trials and will compete directly with a major platform manufacturer.

 Healthcare, especially those segments where the company competes, is a very litigious.
 Competing companies often use litigation as a marketing tool, bringing litigation as a means to protect market share and limit market exposure.
 The medical industry is also intertwined.
 From time to time, we may become involved in claims and litigation that arise out of the normal course of business, such as litigation that emerges from disputes over damaged, missing or contaminated product, litigation that arises over payment disputes or claims of fair value.
 We may also become involved in disputes that arise over the business or business practices of our suppliers, payers and customers.
-In at least one instance a claimant has filed claims in two jurisdictions involving the same transaction.
-The company maintains substantial insurance coverage that may provide protection against claims that may arise over issues of damaged, recalled or counterfeit product and other product liability issues.
+It is not uncommon in our industry to find that a litigant has filed claims in multiple jurisdictions involving the same transaction or a single transaction.
+The company maintains substantial insurance coverage against suits that may arise over issues of damaged, recalled or counterfeit product and other product liability issues.
 The company has also been a victim of the unapproved acts of prior management.
 These acts have resulted in claims from individuals and entities since the Board relieved former management of duty in 2006.
 Nonetheless, these claims have resulted in the use of management time and company resources to investigate, litigate, or settle.
-In addition, the company accrues contingencies for claims, legal fees and product liability fees.
-As of June 30, 2012, our accrual was \$278,000.
+In addition, the company accrues contingent legal fees and product liability fees.
+As of September 30 30, 2012, our accrual was \$171,069.